While most of us are familiar with vaping, dabbing is still relatively new, but interest is picking up speed as the use of vaping CBD rises.

 Nonetheless, the aroma is much weaker than if the same substance is smoked, and it often disappears after a short period.

 On the whole, electronic dab pens work in the same way as vape pens, but dab pens often produce a much more potent hit.

 Both are types of portable vaporizer which heats the concentrate to the temperature where it turns into a vapour.

 Replacing your atomisers time to time is just part and parcel of owning a dab vapour pen.
-Regardless which you choose any dab pens for wax will need new parts.
+Regardless which you choose any dab pens for

 The period can differ from a month to three months, depending on the exact Atomizer and the usage.